scottrogowski/mongita/README.md

 "Mongita is to MongoDB as SQLite is to SQL"

 Mongita is a lightweight embedded document database that implements a commonly-used subset of the [MongoDB/PyMongo interface](https://pymongo.readthedocs.io/en/stable/).
 Mongita differs from MongoDB in that instead of being a server, Mongita is a self-contained Python library.
-Mongita can be configured to store its documents either on the filesystem, in memory, or in cloud buckets ([AWS S3](https://aws.amazon.com/s3/) or [GCP Cloud Storage](https://cloud.google.com/storage)).
+Mongita can be configured to store its documents either on the filesystem, in memory, or in [GCP Cloud Storage buckets](https://cloud.google.com/storage)).

 *Mongita is very much a project*.
 Please report any bugs.
 Anticipate breaking changes until version 1.0.
 Mongita is free and open source.
 [You can contribute!]((#contributing))

 Applications:
 - Embedded database: Mongita is a good alternative to [SQLite](https://www.sqlite.org/index.html) for embedded applications when a document database makes more sense than a relational one.
 - Serverless storage: In many cases, maintaining a running database on the cloud is overkill.
-Mongita can store documents in AWS S3 or GCP Cloud Storage buckets.
+Mongita can store documents in GCP Cloud Storage buckets.
 This allows you to have a database on the cloud without the cost and overhead of an actual database instance.
 - Unit testing: Mocking PyMongo/MongoDB is a pain.
 Worse, mocking can hide real bugs.
 By monkey-patching PyMongo with Mongita, unit tests can be more faithful while remaining isolated.

 Design goals: